 In a bright spot for Petaluma, the Trojans, as they have done all season, refused to quit.
 After being pretty much silenced by tiger ace Jack Norman through the first four innings, Petaluma’s bats began to speak over the final three innings.

-Devin Gotschall sliced an RBI double to right and scored on a Dragon error in the fifth.
+Devin Gotschall sliced an RBI double to right and scored on a Tiger error in the fifth.
 His hit was the first for Petaluma since Marzo’s speed hit in the first inning.

 In their final at bat in the seventh, Porter Slate pulled a double to right to score single-based Gotschall and Austin Paretti, who had been hit by a pitch.